 - Provide interim, reconciliation and final reports

-- Review and approve inventory adjustments
+- Review, approve, and post inventory adjustments

 - Ensure adequate resources are available to support inventory event